Alma López

 Alma López (born 1966) is a Mexican-born Queer Chicana artist.
 Her art often portrays historical and cultural Mexican figures, such as the Virgin of Guadalupe and La Llorona, filtered through a radical Chicana feminist lesbian lens.
 Her art work is meant to empower women and indigenous Mexicans by the reappropriation of symbols of Mexica history when women played a more prominent role.
 The medium of digital art allows her to mix different elements from Catholicism and juxtapose it to indigenous art, women, and issues such as rape, gender violence, sexual marginalization and racism.
 This juxtaposition allows her to explore the representation of women and indigenous Mexicans and their histories that have been lost or fragmented since colonization.
 Her work is often seen as controversial.
 Currently, she is a lecturer at the University of California Los Angeles in the Department of Chicana/o Studies.

-Early life and education
+Life and education

 She was born in Los Mochis, Sinaloa and is married to novelist and poet Alicia Gaspar de Alba.

-Alma Lopéz's family moved from Los Mochis, Sinaloa, Mexico to Los Angeles when she was young.
+Alma López's family moved from Los Mochis, Sinaloa, Mexico to Los Angeles when she was young.

-Lopez grew up visiting Mexico since their move and the influence of the Virgin Mary was something she saw in her life.
-Alongside the image of the Virgin Mary much of the culture from both sides of the border influenced Lopez in the development of her artwork.
+López grew up visiting Mexico since their move and the influence of the Virgin Mary was something she saw in her life.
+Alongside the image of the Virgin Mary much of the culture from both sides of the border influenced López in the development of her artwork.

-Lopez holds a BA from UC Santa Barbara, an MFA from UC Irvine, and a Photography Certificate from UCLA Extension.
+López holds a BA from UC Santa Barbara, an MFA from UC Irvine, and a Photography Certificate from UCLA Extension.

+Academic Career

+Alma López has been recognized for her teaching and mentorship at UCLA, where she has led courses in Chicana/o Studies and LGBTQ Studies that explore queer visual culture, censorship, and Chicana feminist art.
+In her teaching, she emphasizes the importance of seeing and sharing different cultures and identities in art, especially for queer and Chicana/o communities.
+These ideas are also discussed extensively by scholars when they study her art.
+At UCLA, she launched the “Queer Arts Wikipedia Research Project,” an initiative in which students researched and wrote Wikipedia biographies of underrepresented queer and Chicana/o artists.
+Students in these classes created over 70 biographies, helping to document artists whose stories had been missing from Wikipedia and other public archives.
+López describes the project as “information activism,” designed to bring greater visibility to overlooked artists and broaden access to queer art history.
+She has also guided collaborative public art projects, including the 2014 Black Cat Tavern mural, which she created with students from her “Queer Art in LA” course.

 Works

-Our Lady (2011) by Alma Lopéz.
+Our Lady (2011) by Alma López.